Use this file to discover all available pages before exploring further.

 Yes.
 When a trigger includes files (email attachments, Slack files, Google Drive uploads), the agent automatically receives them and can read text-based files, parse images, and use the content in its response.

 Some integrations use polling instead of real-time webhooks.
-Polling-based triggers (Google Sheets, Notion, Airtable, Google Calendar, HubSpot, incident.io) check for changes approximately every 60 seconds.
-Real-time triggers (Gmail, Slack, Teams, Google Drive, Zendesk, Google Forms, Typeform) fire within seconds.
+Polling-based triggers (Google Sheets, Notion, Airtable, Google Calendar, HubSpot, incident.io, Jira) check for changes approximately every 60 seconds.
+Real-time triggers (Gmail, Slack, Teams, Google Drive, Zendesk, Google Forms, Typeform, Parallel Web Monitor) fire within seconds.

 Yes.
-You can add as many scheduled tasks and event-based triggers as you need to a single agent.
+You can add as many scheduled triggers and event-based triggers as you need to a single agent.
 Each trigger operates independently.

-Agents can create and manage their own scheduled tasks (recurring and one-time) during conversations.
-Event-based integration triggers must be set up manually from the agent’s configuration page.
+Yes!
+Agents can create and manage their own scheduled triggers and custom AI triggers during conversations.
+Just describe what you want to monitor and the agent builds it.
+See Create Triggers With AI for details.
+Pre-built integration triggers must still be set up from the agent’s configuration page.